 Hazardous Waste Management

 With Ashland County government and in partnership with the Northwest Regional Planning Commission we coordinate annual hazardous waste collections called ‘Clean Sweep.’
-Collections are held in the summer, for more information see the 2018 Hazardous Waste post.
+Collections are held in the summer, for more information see the 2019 Hazardous Waste Collection Event post.

 Local Research, Data